 6.8 Trusted Path/Channels

-In the evaluated configuration, the TOE uses both its own cryptographic implementation and its host OS platform to encrypt sensitive data in transit.
+The TOE encrypts sensitive data in transit between itself and its operational environment using TLS and HTTPS.
 Listed below is the external interface to the TOE that relies on trusted communications.

 Between TOE and environmental Tenable components: